Golden milk: The delicious drink that will help you sleep

 What is golden milk?

 Golden milk is a traditional Ayurvedic health drink.
 The key ingredient in golden milk is turmeric, which has a staggering range of health benefits.
-Golden milk is quick and simple to make and the whole family will love it.
+Golden milk is quick and straightforward to make; the whole family will love it.
 If you enjoy a chai latte, you will love this sweet and spicy evening beverage.

 The health benefits of turmeric